pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 ## Add the whitespace changes

-All functional changes are staged and comitted.
+All functional changes are staged and committed.
 Now I can simply stage the full `lib/oauth.js` file and commit that as well.

 	git add lib/oauth.js
 	git commit -m 'Remove trailing white spaces'